 First Up!
 Biceps Brachii and Pectoralis Minor

 If you extend your arm out with the elbow bent, as if your going to shake hands (with a doberman – for example) or turn a door knob, the biceps brachii muscle is the first to contract.
 It divides into two at the origin and insertion attachments.
 Both of the top tendon attachments are located on the anterior portion of the scapula bone (the triangular shaped bone located on the upper back).
-Due to the location of its attachments, it directly influences our posture, the rounding of the back and tightness in the chest and anterior shoulder.
-This muscle tends to get imbalanced attention – more in the strength and power category and less in function and mobility category.
-Couple this with daily technology usage (tablets, laptops, mobile phones) that places our head, spine and shoulder out of alignment, it may lead to several shoulder ailments (e.g. tendinitis, nerve entrapment) and slowly distort our posture out of proper alignment – not sexy.
+Due to the location of its attachments, it directly influences our posture, the rounding of the back, tightness in the chest and anterior shoulder.
+This muscle tends to get imbalanced attention – more in the strength category less in function, and mobility category.
+Couple this with daily technology usage that places our head, spine, and shoulder out of alignment, it leads to several shoulder ailments (e.g. tendinitis, nerve entrapment) and slowly distort our posture out of proper alignment – not sexy.

 Pectoralis Minor’s origin tendon also attaches to the scapula, specifically, the coracoid process of the scapula.
 Pec Minor is located underneath Pectoralis Major.
 It helps to stabilize the shoulder and elevate the ribcage for inhalation.
-If pectoralis minor gets too taut, it has the power to tilt the scapula forward, giving the look of a protruding scapula from the upper back.
-There is a major nerve bundle – the brachial plexus – that travels just underneath pectoralis minor and feeds info to the arms and hands.
+If pectoralis minor gets too taut, it has the power to tilt the scapula forward.
+This gives the appearance of a protruding scapula.
+There is a major nerve bundle – the brachial plexus – that travels just underneath pectoralis minor and feeds into the arms and hands.
 Tightness in this muscle may lead to nerve entrapment, resulting in a sensation of numbness, weakness, pins and needles.
 It also adds to the rounded shoulder look.

 Next!
 Serratus Anterior and Quadratus Lumborum